tbhb/typing-graph/docs/reference/index.md

 # Reference

-This section provides technical descriptions of the API.
-Consult when you need precise details about classes, functions, or terminology.
+Technical specifications and lookup resources for the typing-graph API.

 ## Available references

 [API documentation](api.md)
-:   Complete API reference for all public classes and functions, including [`inspect_type()`][typing_graph.inspect_type], type node classes, and configuration options.
+:   Complete reference for all public classes, functions, and configuration options.
+Auto-generated from source docstrings via mkdocstrings.

 [Glossary](glossary.md)
-:   Definitions of key terms used throughout the documentation, including type graph, type node, metadata hoisting, and more.
+:   Definitions of key terms used throughout the documentation: type graph, type node, metadata hoisting, and related concepts.

 [Changelog](changelog.md)
 :   Version history documenting new features, bug fixes, and breaking changes for each release.